qrti/filaSenseBall/README.md

 A steel ball (8 mm) rolls above the filament and drops into a light barrier if the filament runs out.
 To reload filament a magnet is used to lift the steel ball.
 A cap allows opening and cleaning.

 ### LED
-Filament state is indicated by a LED
+Filament state is indicated by LED
 - **on**
 loaded
 - **off**
 runout

 ### Assembly
-The two housing parts are printed flat sides down, with support enabled and about 20 % fill rate.
-Then they are glued together, with hard plastic or superglue and welded with a soldering iron (at about 200 °C for PLA).
+The three housing parts are printed flat sides down with support enabled at about 20 % fill rate.
+The parts are now glued together with hard plastic glue or superglue and the seams welded with a soldering iron (at about 200 °C for PLA).
+The fork light barrier is cut in half and plugged into the housing bottom.
+A suitable piece of perforated or drilled PCB is soldered to the light barrier leads.
+The PCB might be screwed to the little holes on the housing bottom.
+Electronic components and printer connector are now soldered on the PCB.

 ### Files
 [-> 3d print](stl)
+q5 prefix files are tailored for Flsun delta printer Q5

 [-> schematic](#schematic)

 <br>